 If you want to heal yourself do it in two parts.
 First, seek forgiveness for your actions that might have hurt others.
 Have the courage to say, “I’m sorry because…” and then mean it.
 A huge weight will come off your shoulders.
 And second is forgive those who have wronged you.
 If they haven’t admitted that they hurt you, speak to them gently or write to them and let them know that their actions hurt you but that you forgive them.
 You will be filled with light.
 If you keep putting it off, the anger and hate will continue to build up in your inner world.
 Life becomes unbearable then.

 You owe it to yourself.
 Allow your scarred soul to heal.
 Let the mind calm down.
 Don’t let the past keep scraping your wounds.
 Redeem yourself, my friend.
 It’s a very short life.
 This is your chance to live it.
 Don’t let anything or anyone come in your way of your emancipation.
 Forgive, forgive, forgive.
-You don’t want to be breathing your last one day and think back to yourself, “I wish I had lived my life a certain way when I could.
+You don’t want to be breathing your last one day and think back to yourself, “I wish I had lived my life a certain way when I could have.
 I wish I’d done this or I’d done that.”
 Now is your moment.

 No forgiveness means no healing.
 Little forgiveness equals little healing.
 Complete forgiveness is nirvana, it’s liberation.